Our privacy and cookies policy

 As indicated above, we may pass your information to our service providers, agents and associated organisations, providing these organisations have satisfied our criteria for information security and data protection.
 We may need to disclose your information if required to do so by law.

-Accessing and updating your information held by Arthritis Research UK
+How can I access and update my information held by Arthritis Research UK?

 If your personal details change, please help us to keep your information up to date by notifying us at: Arthritis Research UK, Copeman House, St Mary’s Court, St Mary’s Gate, Chesterfield S41 7TD.